gipity/gipity-core-adk/CONTRIBUTING.md

-# Contributing to Gipity Scaffold
+# Contributing to Gipity ADK

 Thanks for your interest in contributing!

-For the initial stages of this project, I’m focusing on building and refining the first few versions of the scaffold app myself.
+For the initial stages of this project, I’m focusing on building and refining the first few versions of the ADK app myself.
 This helps ensure the architecture and approach are consistent before opening up wider collaboration.

 ## Current Contribution Policy